Matilda (Tillie) Anderson

 In December 1933 Matilda sent Christmas greetings to her brother William from Cedar Bluffs, Nebraska.
 Her oldest brother, Andrew, had a daughter, Marian, living there.
 Perhaps she was spending some time with her niece.

 We have no other documented information about Matilda.
 What we do have are the memories of a nephew, Matildaís brother Williamís son, Edward L. According to him, Matilda and John went to San Francisco and were living there when an earthquake struck in 1903.
 They spent several nights in a cemetery for safety.
 Census records for 1900 and 1910 show them living on a farm in Honey Creek Township, Iowa County, Iowa.
 But sometime during that decade they could have moved to California and back.
-Finally, he says that Tillie was living in San Francisco when she died in 1947.
+Finally, he says that Tillie was living in San Francisco when she died.